Potential Pollinating Insects

 Butterflies

-Butterfly families and genera often visiting flowering plants and their larval host plants (click on the insect names in table to view images if available):
+Butterfly families and genera often visit flowering plants and their larval host plants (click on the insect names in the table to view images if available):

 Family | Genus | Larval host plants |